 If you hear your child saying “wed” for “red” or “caw” for “car”, they likely are not able to produce the “R” sound.
 Did you know the “R” sound is one of the last sounds to develop?
 However, most children are able to accurately produce the “R” by 6 years old.
-If your child can not say the “R” sound by the first grade, your doctor may refer you to a speech-language pathologist for an evaluation.
+If your child can’t produce “R” sound correctly by first grade, your doctor may refer them to Speech Therapy for an evaluation.

-• Not only is the “R” sound produced as a consonant, there are 6 different vocalic variations including ar, air, ear, er, or and ire.
-The “R” may be pronounced differently depending on what other sounds come before or after it.
-Altogether, there are up to 32 different “R” sound combinations.
+- The “R” may be pronounced differently depending on what other sounds come before or after it.
+Altogether, there are up to 32 different “R” sound combinations

 The “R” sound is complex and variable.
-Here are some general guidelines for accurate production of this sound:
+Here are some general guidelines for the accurate production of this sound.

-• The lips are rounded.
+- The lips are rounded.
 The tongue has a hump in the middle.
 The sides of the tongue stick to the top of the mouth.
-The tongue tip curls up.
-The throat constricts slightly.
+The tongue tip curls up

-• Be sure your child can hear the difference between correct and incorrect productions when produced by others and in his own speech.
+- Be sure your child can hear the difference between correct and incorrect sounds produced by others and in his own speech

 - Teach the sound by itself first.
 Then try different vowel variations